BCLibraries/bc-libraries-site/content/news/announcements/2016-11-01-Burns-Visiting-Scholar.md

 The Boston College Libraries and the Center for Irish Programs cordially invite you to attend a reception honoring Louis de Paor in the Library's Irish Room immediately following his lecture.

-For more information about de Paor and his work, please visit bc.edu/burns.
+For more information about de Paor and his work, please visit <a href="http://bc.edu/burns">bc.edu/burns</a>.

 For further information about the lecture, including directions and parking, please call (617) 552-3282.